slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

     </tbody>
   </table>

+  >[!NOTE]
-  >[!NOTE] Driver will stay disabled until prewarning clears when shutdown has been triggered.
+  > Driver will stay disabled until prewarning clears when shutdown has been triggered.
 Can be reenabled once temperature is below prewarning and `ENN` has been toggled.

-  >[!WARNING]
-  *Configuring `overtemperature` has no effect at the moment as there is an issue with updating the register field on the driver.
-It will however still monitor temperatures and emit alert events and the driver will also shutdown when temperature is too high*

 * `clock_frequency` (*Optional*, frequency): Timing reference for all functionalities of the driver.
 Defaults to 12MHz, which all drivers are factory calibrated to.
 Only set if using external clock.

 * All other from [Base Stepper Component][base-stepper-component]

 ## Automation